MichaelRDionne/Cybersecurity-Portfolio/README.md

 - [Recommendations](#recommendations)

 ## Overview
-Internal security audit for Botium Toys evaluating security controls, compliance with payment processing regulations, and EU business requirements as the company expands its online presence internationally.
+An internal security audit for Botium Toys evaluates security controls, compliance with payment processing regulations, and EU business requirements as the company expands its online presence internationally.

 ## Documentation
 This audit was conducted using: